SairajRakshale/Tourism-website/README.md

 - Tours: Find the perfect guided tours that match your interests and budget.
 - About: Learn more about the Adventure project, its mission, and the team behind it.

-## 👨‍💻 Contributing
-We welcome contributions from the open-source community.
-Contributions make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are truly appreciated.
-Check out our [contribution guidelines](https://github.com/PritamSarbajna/tourism-website/blob/main/CONTRIBUTING.md) for more information.

 ## 🛡️ License
 Tourism-Website is licensed under the [MIT License](https://github.com/PritamSarbajna/tourism-website/blob/main/LICENSE) - see the LICENSE file for details.